fredericchamp/goHome/README.md

 I plan to setup this on my raspberrypi

-Currently my first goal is to build a projet for Go Lang learning
+Currently my first goal is to learn Go Lang with a 'real' projet

-* Under development *
+* Under development